 At the beginning and end of each day there is always at least one member of staff at the gate to make sure that children stay safely inside the school playground once they have been dropped off by parents and do not leave without an accompanying adult (unless they are older pupils with permission to go home unaccompanied).

 We have excellent relations with out local police and community officers who regularly attend our school events and are invited in to different classes to talk about a variety of topics.

-In years YR – Y3 children go swimming once a week.
+In years Y1 – Y3 children go swimming once a week.
 They are accompanied by 2 members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
 The children are taught swimming by fully trained instructors.